BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Stalk Unseen
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Sebastian** `ACTIVE` - During a Combat, Radagast may roll an additional D6 in the Duel roll, and an additional Strike if he wins, with Strength 1.
+- **Sebastian** `ACTIVE`

+During a Combat, Radagast may roll an additional D6 in the Duel roll, and an additional Strike if he wins, with Strength 1.
 This additional Strike cannot be modified by Might.

-- **Master of Birds** `PASSIVE` - Radagast always has Line of Sight to any point on the battlefield.
+- **Master of Birds** `PASSIVE`

+Radagast always has Line of Sight to any point on the battlefield.
 Friendly Eagle models within 12" of Radagast gain Resistant to Magic.

 </div>